osrg/ryu-certification/switch/LINC.md

 unsupported version 0x5.
 If possible, set the switch to use one of the versions [4]
     ethernet/mpls/arp(dst_ip='192.168.20.20')-->'actions=pop_mpls:0x0806,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:CONTROLLER' ERROR
-        Receiving timeout: no packet-in.
-    ethernet/mpls/arp(dst_ip='10.10.20.20')-->'actions=pop_mpls:0x0806,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:2' OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW.
+        Receiving timeout: no packet-in. unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] ethernet/mpls/arp(dst_ip='10.10.20.20')-->'actions=pop_mpls:0x0806,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:2' OK dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW. unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] ethernet/itag/ethernet/arp(dst_ip='192.168.20.20')-->'actions=pop_pbb,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:2' ERROR
-    ethernet/itag/ethernet/arp(dst_ip='192.168.20.20')-->'actions=pop_pbb,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:2' ERROR
-        Failed to add flows: barrier request timeout. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW.
+        Failed to add flows: barrier request timeout. dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW. unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] ethernet/itag/ethernet/arp(dst_ip='192.168.20.20')-->'actions=pop_pbb,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:CONTROLLER' ERROR
-    ethernet/itag/ethernet/arp(dst_ip='192.168.20.20')-->'actions=pop_pbb,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:CONTROLLER' ERROR
-        Failed to add flows: barrier request timeout. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW.
+        Failed to add flows: barrier request timeout. dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW. unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] ethernet/itag/ethernet/arp(dst_ip='10.10.20.20')-->'actions=pop_pbb,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:2' ERROR
-    ethernet/itag/ethernet/arp(dst_ip='10.10.20.20')-->'actions=pop_pbb,goto_table:1','table_id:1,arp_tpa=192.168.20.20,actions=output:2' ERROR
         Failed to add flows: barrier request timeout.
 </pre>